Petrol stations accused of pocketing fuel duty cut

 Petrol stations and retailers have "pocketed" the benefit of a 5p fuel duty price cut, the chair of the Treasury Select Committee has claimed.

-Conservative MP Harriet Baldwin accused retailers of not passing on the tax reduction to drivers.
+Conservative MP Harriett Baldwin accused retailers of not passing on the tax reduction to drivers.

 The UK's competition authority has found that drivers paid an extra 6p per litre for fuel at supermarkets.